MicrosoftDocs/mesh-docs/mesh/develop/script-your-scene-logic/cloud-scripting/cloud-scripting-setup-infrastructure.md

 1. Microsoft.Insights
 1. Microsoft.OperationalInsights

-**Need help?** See how

-> [!NOTE]
-> **Need help?** See how to register services [Resource provider registration errors - Azure Resource Manager | Microsoft Learn](/azure/azure-resource-manager/troubleshooting/error-register-resource-provider?tabs=azure-portal).

-> [!NOTE]
+**Notes**

+- If you need help with errors, see [Resource provider registration errors](/azure/azure-resource-manager/troubleshooting/error-register-resource-provider?tabs=azure-portal).

-> From the Azure docs, registering services is done at a subscription level.
+- As explained in the Azure documentation, registering services is done at a subscription level.
 In other words, there's no need to register the services for different resource groups.

-## Access control for the Mesh Cloud Scripting Service deployment
+### Access control for the Mesh Cloud Scripting Service deployment

 1. Developers must have an email acccount that can be used for the deployment.
 This can be a new or pre-existing account.
 1. If you're managing access control through an Azure Security Group, create this group (for example, "Mesh Cloud Scripting Services Developers").
 For more information on Azure Security Group compared to Microsoft 365 group types, see [Learn about groups and group membership](/entra/fundamentals/concept-learn-about-groups).